pythonpune/readit/README.rst

 	$ readit --openurl urlid

-How to install source code for web development
+How to install source code for development
 **********************************************
 * Clone project from github: